-The Universal Offer Additional Targeted Support and Specialist Individualised The Universal OfferImage: Sector of the Additional Targeted Support and Provision Small group work focuses on - self-esteem - social skills - life skills - anger management Sportability and multi-skills events to aid resilience and emotional well-being Support at playtimes where needed.
-Specialist Individualised Support and Provision Image: Construction Image: Constructin Image: Con Resilience is promoted through sports events, school plays, school trips and other team activities. needs.
-Draw and Talk and Trauma informed schools interventions for social and emotional support.
+The Universal Offer Additional Targeted Support and Specialist Individualised Support and Provision Provision Support and Provision PSHE lessons include all pupils.
+SMSC values instilled through lessons and assemblies.
+Small group work focuses on - self-esteem - social skills - life skills TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Pupil issues are dealt with by trained staff, as they arise. - anger management Additional support for Pupils can be Staff are first aid trained to ensure the safety of pupils.
+Sportability and multi-skills events to aid resilience and emotional well-being requested from - CAMHS - Social Care - Dreadnought Pupils have access to a school nurse on a referral basis.
+Support at playtimes where needed. - Music therapy -Penhaligons Friends

+After School clubs e.g. performing arts, football, Art, multi-sports.
+Pupils with specific medical conditions have individual health care.
+All pupils belong to a class/group.
+Sensory Diet designed for individual pupils needs.
+Resilience is promoted through sports events, school plays, school trips and other team activities.
+Draw and Talk and Thrive interventions for social and emotional support.
 All children have the opportunity to run for school councillor.